Is there a weak link in your property chain?

-What can you do to stop your property chain breaking?
+What can you do to stop your property chain from breaking?

-There isn’t a lot you can do if there is a problem somewhere along the chain, but you can minimise any issues by making sure sellers, buyers, estate agents and solicitors dealing with the legal process, are all up to date and in touch with each other.
+There isn’t a lot you can do if there is a problem somewhere along the chain, but you can minimise any issues by making sure sellers, buyers, estate agents and solicitors dealing with the legal process are up to date and in touch with each other.

 - Get a good solicitor or conveyancer who will chase your buyers or sellers solicitors to ensure nothing is outstanding at every stage of the process.